digitalprojections/adacs/README.md

-Designed and built by Ahmad,
+Designed and built by a full stack dev.
+Ahmad Fuzalov, Digital Project/ions
-Digital Project